17. Current opinions of Brexit

 Section contents

-• EU is no longer a top issue – less than 10% see it as the most important issue (July 2023)
+• EU is no longer a top issue – around 5% see it as the most important issue (July 2024)

 • Polls indicate that public opinion has reversed significantly compared to 2016 referendum result